IdreesInc/Minecraft-Font/README.md

 What makes this different from other attempts at emulating the Minecraft bitmap font is that it takes into careful consideration how converting from a bitmap font to a TrueType font can affect metrics such as kerning, intended weight, and line height.
 Through a lot of experimenting, I've selected bounding metrics that best match the original look when rendered as a modern font.

+I've also added a bold version of each character that was designed using the methodology that Minecraft uses for bolding glyphs.
+Instead of just increasing the stroke weight like with a normal font, each character is widened and pixels are added so that one pixel becomes two side by side.
+The end result is game-accurate and only slightly unreadable!

 ## How to install

 ### Windows